numbas/editor/docs/tutorials/write-question.rst

 Now it’s time to replace the number 7 in the question with the new variable.
 Variables can be substituted in using curly braces: ``{}``.

-Change the statement to use the new variable:
+Click on :guilabel:`Statement` in the sidebar, then change the statement to use the new variable:

     Chris eats {num_apples} apples per day.